-Now, take your edge roller and place it so that the beveled side is against the metal and begins at one of the drilled holes.
+- Place your edge roller against the metal at one of the drilled holes.
 Apply light pressure as you slowly roll the tool towards the other hole.
-It would help if you continued moving down the length of the sheet in this fashion, applying even pressure to ensure a consistent edge.

 How often should I use a specific type of edge?

-Do you need to pay for a professional edger?
+Do I need to pay for a professional edger?

-When do I bring my clubs in for maintenance?
+When should I bring my clubs in for maintenance?